Fishin’ with Capt. Gus

 Finally, there are anglers who regularly catch fish with the same handful of lures over and over again.
 For whatever reason, their “go to” lures usually catch fish.
 Somehow they have figured out the right color combination, size, shape or swimming action to catch fish.
 Regardless of whether they use something as simple as a six-inch pumpkin seed colored floating worm, or an Alabama Rig, the common thread is their confidence in a few lures that produce fish trip after trip.

-Fishing lures are like are like friends.
+Fishing lures are like friends.
 Choose them carefully.